 DIY Teacup Candles Step-by-Step Tutorial

 Step 1: Prepare your wax.
 If you bought wax, I guess you just open the bag!
 But if you’re re-using old candles, you need to carefully break them into smaller chunks and pull out the wicks.
 If you have a problem breaking the wax, use a knife to score along one side (don’t cut the wick if you can help it), then break.
-Alexander and I worked together and made short work of eight old candlesticks!
+Alexa and I worked together and made short work of eight old candlesticks!
 Put the similar color wax in your melting bowl or cup, and set the wicks aside.

 Step 2.
 Melt your wax.
 Put water in your double boiler then set your bowl or cup of wax in the boiler.
 If you recycled old candles and some wicks got stuck, you can always fish them out later.
 If you purchased new soy wax flakes, stir them frequently.
 If you plan to dye and/or scent your wax, this is the time to do it!
 It’s recommended that you wait until your wax is 180°F before you add any scent to avoid it simply disappearing, however (this is why you need a thermometer if your are scenting your wax).

 Step 3.
 Once your wax is melted, pour it carefully into your teacup.
 I found the bowl was hard to pour from without making a mess, so after I took this photo I poured it into a smaller container and used that to pour into my teacup.
 Pour the wax into your teacup about 1/2″ from the top.